chopmo/shortterm/README.md

 This was built for a "hack day" at work to play with curses and the Shortcut API.
 The code is messy in places and the tool is far from finished.

+Copying URLs to the clipboard requires `xsel` to be installed on Linux and is not expected to work on Windows.